Combinatorial Hopf algebras and Towers of Algebras - Dimension, Quantization, and Functoriality: Introduction

-The key example of all three classes of objects arises from the theory of symmetric functions.
-In ~\cite{LG}, L. Geissinger showed that the ring \Sym\ of symmetric functions is a graded self-dual Hopf algebra.
-Using the work of Frobenius and Schur, Zelevinsky~\cite{AVZ} interpreted the Hopf structure in terms of the Grothendieck groups of the tower of symmetric group algebras $\bigoplus_{n\geq0}\mathbb{C}\mathfrak{S}_{n}$.
-Finally it follows from the classical work of Young that the branching rule for the symmetric group, or equivalently the Pieri rule for symmetric functions, gives rise to the {\it Young graph} on the set of partitions.
-The Young graph is the motivating example of dual graded graphs.
+The fundamental example of all three classes of objects, arises from the representation theory of symmetric groups and the theory of symmetric functions.
+The symmetric group algebras give rise to a tower $\bigoplus_{n\geq0}\mathbb{C}\mathfrak{S}_{n}$ of algebras, the Grothendieck groups of which form a graded self-dual combinatorial Hopf algebra (see \cite{Bur} and \cite{AVZ}), which can be identified with the ring \Sym\ of symmetric functions.
+The Hopf structure of \Sym\ was studied by Geissinger \cite{LG}.
+The corresponding dual graded graph is the (self-dual) {\it Young graph} of partitions, which is the motivating example \cite{F,S} of dual graded graphs.
+Indeed Young's graph can be obtained from Young's branching rule for the symmetric group, or equivalently the Pieri rule for symmetric functions.